 Bilingual videos

-Bilingual video is a subject to the Official Language Act and needs to include the audio of the language, interpreted in official languages.
+Bilingual video is a subject to the Official Language Act and needs to include the audio of the speaker's language, interpreted in official languages.

-Closed captions have to be all in the spoken and they have to be synchronized with the speech.
+Closed captions have to be all in the spoken language, and they have to be synchronized with the speech.
 English speaker - English captions, and vice versa for French.

 Captions are required on videos and need to be synchronized with the audio.
 English speaker should have English captions and French speaker should have French captions.
-Captions are used by people who are Deaf, have cognitive difficulties or process written information better than audio and others who cannot hear the audio, for example, in loud (busses) or quiet environments (library), If there are no captions these users will be left out.
+Captions are used by people who are Deaf, have cognitive difficulties or process written information better than audio and others who cannot hear the audio, for example, in loud (busses) or quiet environments (library), etc. If there are no captions these users will be left out.

 Sample accessible video